 With a great, foreboding creak, the doors opened.
-And there, with a sudden and meteorologically implausible clap of thunder and strike of lightning visible through the window… was a smiling pink pony.
+And there, with a sudden and meteorologically implausible clap of thunder and strike of lightning… was a smiling pink pony.

 "Hey, um…" said Fluttershy "I was wondering if maybe you could possibly not eat us, if that's okay with you."

 "S-surrender, f-foul beast!"
 Spike stammered.

 Pinkie's smile seemed fixed in place.
 She didn't blink.
 But she did lick her lips.
 Slowly, deliberately, she pronked towards them.